Marcus Adoro: Eraserheads

-Adoro's style of lead guitar was a very significant piece to the Eraserheads' sound, and to a greater extent, using takamine, Gibson and Yamaha the sound that came to define Pinoy alternative rock.
+Adoro's style of lead guitar was a very significant piece to the Eraserheads' sound.
 His minimalist approach contrasted with the "flashier" style of most local guitarists of the time.
 Instead of long, epic solos, Adoro preferred "pretty little ditties" that often complement the tone of the song.
 His "less is more" method resembles that of many guitarists from Manila's '80s underground punk scene, particularly Bobby Balingit (The Wuds) and Resty Cornejo (Identity Crisis).
 During the band's later years, Adoro began to acquire a fascination with electric guitar noises and environmental sounds which he would incorporate to his style as the band's music progressed and became more experimental.

 Projects after Eraserheads

 "Kamonkamon"

 Adoro explains in an interview with Philmusic.com that Kamonkamon was "meant as a hype."
 According to him, around 2002, BMG records had already bought the whole work, consisting of a comicbook, the comicbook soundtrack and a video documentary CD.
 The album, though, was not to be released until 2005.
 In addition, BMG would only publish the work if the comicbook is shortened, which according to Adoro, defeats the purpose of the comicbook soundtrack and the idea of the whole work.
 He says that Kamonkamon "is a highly philosophical work," so he declined with the condition.
 "The eventual release of Kamonkamon would be just the tip of the iceberg so to speak," says Adoro.

 Adoro was not the first Eraserhead to produce his own solo project.
-In 2000, lead vocalist Ely Buendia released his album, Wanted: Bedspacer.
+In 2000, lead vocalist Ely Buendia released his album, Wanted Bedspacer.